 A traditional Texas-style rub is used on a brisket.
 Texans are known for their melt-in-your-mouth low and slow briskets, and this rub will help you to achieve that too.
 This simple recipe makes enough for two good-sized briskets.

 So, it’s time to smoke up a brisket and I have just the rub for you to use.
 This smoked brisket rub will impart the right flavors for a long, low and slow cook.
 All the classic flavors are balanced to perfection.
 There is sweet, heat and savory, without any one of them jumping up to distract from the smoke and the beef.

 The perfect Texas-style rub for a Texas-style brisket.
 While this rub is meant for low and slow beef brisket, you can certainly use it on beef ribs and smoked chuck roasts.

 Why do you want to use a coffee brisket rub?
 Coffee gives meats a deep, rich flavor.
 It pulls together everything else in this rub and then builds on the smoke flavor as the brisket cooks.
 It might sound strange, but this is an excellent rub for beef, particularly brisket.
 And don’t worry, it won’t taste like coffee.

 Savory Burnt Ends Rub

-Like the name suggests, this is a savory rub for brisket or pork burnt ends.
+As the name suggests, this is a savory rub for brisket or pork burnt ends.
 It means that nowhere in this recipe will you find sugar.
-This collection of earthy spices really brings out the deep rich flavors of meat and works really well with a sweet tomato based barbecue sauce.
-So, if you're in the market for a new burnt end rub to try, give this one a whirl.
+This collection of earthy spices really brings out the deep rich flavors of meat and works really well with a sweet tomato-based barbecue sauce.
+So, if you’re in the market for a new burnt-end rub to try, give this one a whirl.